endeve/MicroMacroPy/README.md

 Corresponding drivers using the direct method (solving for the kinetic distribution $f$) are named _Relaxation.py_, _RiemannProblem.py_, and _CollisonalLandauDamping.py_.

 ## Running the Code

+As an example, to run the __Relaxation__ problem with the micro-macro method, invoke the following command from a terminal in the _Source_ directory

+> python RelaxationMM.py